HSAnet/reverse-traceroute/README.md

 at least a linux kernel version of `5.15.0` is required.

-You can specify both the size of the session buffer and the timeout value, after which to drop sessions that have been left unanswered.
+You can specify both the size of the session buffer and the timeout value, after which unanswered sessions are dropped.
 The interface index on which the server will process reverse traceroute traffic is a mandatory argument.